ryuichiueda/ogm_flow_estimator_static/README.md

 Concise motion estimator on an occupied grid map with a static viewpoint, whose basic algorithm has been presented on a domestic conference.
 (I will present it in some international conference or journal with some improvement.)
+This package is available on ROS 2 Humble.

 [!['demo'](http://img.youtube.com/vi/FvutzPRR0Qc/sddefault.jpg)](https://www.youtube.com/watch?v=FvutzPRR0Qc)